RoyZhang7/kv-loadbalancer-nfv/README.md

 ## Features of old KVLB

-As I continue work on this topic this spring, I intend to implement more complex features, adapt its architecture/algorithms, and maybe finish a research paper on it.

   - [x] Using DPDK api to create UDP packet
   - [x] Testing & using ONVM api to create UDP packet
   - [x] Handling Memcached Set action //data consistency
   - [x] Two layers of caching
   - [x] Managing repliction with DHT

 ## Potential Direction (low priority)